The-DarkStar-Project/asteroid/README.md

 # Asteroid - Web Application Security Scanner
-Developed during an internship at [SURF](https://www.surf.nl/).

 Asteroid is a web application security scanner that combines multiple open source tools to gather URLs and detect vulnerabilities.
 It uses a modular structure to separate functionality for each tool.

+Developed during an internship at [SURF](https://www.surf.nl/).

+**Disclaimer**: Do not run Asteroid on a website without explicit permission of the owner.

 ## Features
 | Module     | Default      | Comment |